Save Our Story - Wall Paintings

 One of the most notable sets of 14th century domestic wall paintings in northern Europe can be found within the tiny tower at Longthorpe.
 Hidden for centuries, the paintings were rediscovered in 1945.
 These spectacular paintings chronicle the lives of kings, musicians and saints in a 'spiritual encyclopaedia' of the times.

-Large areas could be lost so we're already taking action, working with the Courtauld Institute of Art.
+Large areas could be lost so we're already taking action, there is ongoing work with the Courtauld Institute of Art students to stabilise and reintergrate poor past restorations.
 The tower's structure is prone to cracking and humidity is making the plaster separate from the walls, which is home to the paintings.
 We have assessed the microclimate in the tower to work out how best to minimise losses and save these astonishing works.

 Our wall painting locations